 FIND Program type: Allows you to search RDS-equipped stations for a certain category of music format: Classic, Country, Info, Jazz, Oldies, R&B, Religious, Rock, Soft, Top 40.
-With RDS ON, press MENU until the program type menu is displayed.

 With RDS ON, press MENU until the program type menu is displayed.
 One of the various program types will appear.
-Press ■ SEL-TEXT ■ to scroll through music types.
+Press ◀ SEL-TEXT ▶ to scroll through music types.
 Press SEEK or SCAN to search for a station playing the requested music category.